estuary/flow/site/docs/concepts/derivations.md

 This transformation uses both a publish and an **update** lambda, implemented in an accompanying TypeScript module.
-The update lambda is invoked first for each `source` document, and it returns zero or more documents which each must conform to the derivation's register schema (in this case, a simple boolean).
+The update lambda is invoked first for each `source` document, and it returns zero or more documents, which each must conform to the derivation's register schema (in this case, a simple boolean).

 The **publish** lambda is invoked next, and is given the `source` document as well as the _before_ (`previous`) and _after_ (`_register`) values of the updated register.
-In this case we don't need the _after_ value: our update lambda implementation implies that it's always `true`.
+In this case, we don't need the _after_ value: our update lambda implementation implies that it's always `true`.
 The _before_ value, however,
 tells us whether this was the very first update of this register,